Leah's Growth and Organizational Scaling Guide

 Here’s a primer on how to do strategy right:

-The relevance for Growth in regard to the company strategy is that ICPs (Ideal customer profiles) are present.
+The relevance for Growth regarding the company strategy is that ICPs (Ideal customer profiles) are present.
 Without segmenting your users into the groups that are worth targeting, you introduce a lot of unnecessary friction.

 It makes the life of growth teams much easier to know on whom they should focus instead of just “all users”.
 Optimizing a group of users’ experience which retains well is the lifeblood of any growth team.

-Reflecting this in a strategy definitely pays off along with differentiators:
+Reflecting this in a strategy pays off along with differentiators:

 It hinges on the quality of the research done that these differentiators are what ultimately drives value for our users.
 As your company gets bigger, so does the need for a more diversified strategy you may want to have different strategies: